MY ESWRA LOGIN

 12.1 Helpful hints

 For submission instructions and guidance to authors, it may be helpful to look at previous conferences’ policy and subsequent evaluation and hosts’ suggestions.
-The Vice-Chair will be able to offer local organisational committee such insights.
+The Vice-Chair will be able to offer local organising committee such insights.

 13 Abstract review process